curlsloth/NYU-HPC-4-newbies/README.md

 Although the execution time per instance is 1000 times longer, the difference is just 0.1 s vs. 100 s.
 Also, the total queue time and required resources of 100k jobs is almost certainly much longer and larger than 100 jobs!

-### Can I automatically execute git command for each job?
+### Can I automatically execute git commands for each job?

 Yes, you can.
 You can use the `subprocess` function to execute your Git commands.